 SRC Magazine

-The SRC report Systemic Risk: What Research Tells Us and What We Need to Find Out elaborates on the key elements of the Systemic Risk Centre's research programme - endogenous risk, amplification mechanisms, crisis prevention and mitigation, and policy responses, and describes some of the initial findings and policy recommendations.
+The first SRC report Systemic Risk: What Research Tells Us and What We Need to Find Out elaborates on the key elements of the Systemic Risk Centre's research programme - endogenous risk, amplification mechanisms, crisis prevention and mitigation, and policy responses, and describes some of the initial findings and policy recommendations.